samsieber/rubber-duck/REVIEW.md

 I say potential path because after writing this, I'm still not entirely certain we should try to get this into Rust.

+__Edit__: _I've moved the history to the end as an appendix, because although valuable, I feel the section about concerns deserves more emphasis._

 ### Motivations

 __Explicitness__: Named Parameters make things more explicit.